eliaf2/PySerialRNG/README.md

 Download the git repository and unpack it in your project folder.

 ### Setup Serial Communication
-1. A reset system should be implemented in the device in this way to be properly compatible with the package: if it receives the 'r' character, it will restart.
+1. A reset system should be implemented in the device in the following way to be properly compatible with the package: if it receives the 'r' character, it will restart.
-2. Connect the device to your computer.
+2. Connect the device to your computer and find the adress of the port.

 ### Setup Python
 1. In order to use this package, you need to have installed the following packages: